DestinyVolt/D-D/Scriptor/Bee.md

 ## Bee
 Stoned-cursed Elf \
-She / Her, but literally will not notice if you use others because she's so used to it \
+She / Her, but literally will not notice if you use others because she's so used to it from previous lives \
-Age: 2152, Entombed for 2122 \
+Age: 2152, Petrified for 2122 \
 Chaotic Good \
 Level 8